Mariners rally falls short in loss to Athletics

 “You get down a run or two late against their bullpen with the way they’ve been going, it’s tough,” Servais said.

-Rodney and Familia were each All-Star closers that led their respective league in saves for a season, while Treinen was an All-Star this season.
-And Trivino?
+Rodney and Familia were each longtime closers that led their respective leagues in saves for a season and made multiple All-Star Games, while Treinen and his 99-mph sinker was an All-Star this season.

-“For me the nastiest of all of them is Trivino,” said Robinson Cano of the rookie right-hander.
-“This is first is, what, his first year in the big leagues?
+“For me the nastiest of all of them is Trivino,” said Cano of the rookie right-handed reliever.
+“This is, what, his first year in the big leagues?
 His ball moves.
 You can see why his ERA (2.22) is so low.
 He has a bright future ahead.
-If he stays healthy and works hard, he could be one of the best in this game.”
+If he stays healthy and works hard, he could be one of the best in this game.
+You can’t tell if it’s going to be a cutter or a sinker and it’s all hard.”

 Seattle (76-60) fell back to 5 1/2 games behind the A’s (81-55) for the second wild-card spot in the American League.
-Winning at least one if not both of the next two games vs. the A’s is critical to remain relevant with 27 games remaining.
+While mathematically they’ll still be alive Monday regardless of outcome, winning at least one if not both of the next two games against the A’s is critical to remain relevant with 27 games remaining.

-A night after scoring five runs in the first inning with the help of a defensive miscue, the Mariners surrendered five runs in the first inning, thanks in large part to missed play on defense.
+A night after scoring five runs in the first inning with the help of a defensive miscue, the Mariners surrendered five runs in the first inning, thanks in large part to a missed play on defense.

-Oakland grabbed a 1-0 lead on Seattle starter Mike Leake when Matt Chapman, the player responsible for the defensive mistake on Friday, smashed a solo homer to deep left field on a hanging breaking ball.
+Oakland grabbed a 1-0 lead on Seattle starter Mike Leake when Matt Chapman, the player responsible for the defensive mistake Thursday, smashed a solo homer to deep left field on a hanging breaking ball.

 With two outs and a runner on first, Matt Olson hit a rocket to center field.
 But the line drive wasn’t going to be high enough to go out.
 However, center fielder Cameron Maybin made an awkward play on the ball, trying to retreat without committing to turning and running.
 He had the ball bounce off his glove while trying to make the catch.

 “It’s a difficult play, no doubt,” Servais said.
-“The toughest player in center field is that ball that’s at you and over your head.
+“The toughest play in center field is that ball that’s at you and over your head.
 He got his glove on it.
 Huge play in the game.
 If he catches it, we are out of the inning.”

 It was ruled an RBI double for Olson, but it was a ball that Maybin should’ve probably caught.

 “The ball cut at the last second,” he said.
 “It started on one side of my shoulder and started to cut a little bit.
-It’s a play that I usually make nine out of 10 times, but that time I didn’t make it.
-Tough play, I got a good read initially, but on the way it out, it started to cut back to my other side.
-It was too low to spin.
-It wasn’t high enough, so I tried to do a carioca move and get my his back around.
-Not an easy play, but a play I usually make.”
+It’s a play that I usually make nine out of 10 times, but that time I didn’t make it.”

-And much like on Thursday night, it opened the floodgates to more runs.
+And much like Thursday night, it opened the floodgates to more runs.
 Stephen Piscotty jumped on a first-pitch curve ball, putting it into the left-field seats for a two-run homer and a 4-0 lead.
 Another single from Marcus Semien and a double from Ramon Laureano made it 5-0.
 Leake finally retired Jonathan Lucroy, the No. 9 hitter to end the inning.

 “They were aggressive and I was leaving balls thigh-high in that first inning,” he said.
 “Leaving pitches where they could barrel it up.”